Astaraxia-Linux/Astaraxia/README.md

 > **Warning:**
 > Astaraxia is currently an early-stage concept.
 > The distribution, package manager, recipes, and build system **do not exist in a usable form yet**.
-> Development will begin after the Linux From Scratch bootstrap is complete.

 Im a just single dev, i dont have anyone to help me with. i dont know if i can do all of this